HIV Charity appreciates the flexibility of CiviCRM

 GHT launched CiviCRM in April 2013 to manage and communicate with donors and volunteers.
 They went on to integrate service users with the data management system in April 2014, as well as adding functionality such as SMS messaging and reminders.
 They have since been inspired by the flexibility and potential of CiviCRM and have added a number of customised services that serve to improve the impact the organisation has on its users.

-George House Trust needed a system to store comprehensive records of suppliers, users, donors, volunteers, staff, supporters, related service providers and service users and facilitate two-way interaction with all these groups.
+CiviCRM enables GHT to store comprehensive records of suppliers, users, donors, volunteers, staff, supporters, related service providers and service users and facilitates two-way interaction with all these groups.